 The festival celebrates the victory of good over evil.
 The legend has it that Hindu god Lord Rama along with brother Lakshman, Hanuman, and a legion of monkey army defeated the demon king Ravana and rescued his abducted wife Sita.
 As Ravana was the then king of Sri Lanka and rather an evil, the festival holds relevance to the Hindus in Sri Lanka too.
 And just like the celebrations in India, people choose to mark the end of the 10-day epic war in Srilanka with celebration.
 Just like the popular Indian festivals in Diwali, Eid, and Pongal, Dussehra in Srilanka is a popular festival too.

-Dussehra in Sri Lanka 2018: Celebrations & Customs
+Dussehra In Sri Lanka 2019: Celebrations & Customs

 Lord Rama’s victory over Ravana meant the end of asuras’ rule in the country.
 The fact that Ravana was a Lankan and a feared king there makes Dussehra celebration in Srilanka even more extensive.
 People worship their deity and burn the effigies of Ravana and his subordinates, Meghnad and Kumbhkaran.

-Dussehra celebrations in Sri Lanka phenomenal and it is a treat to watch the Lankans celebrate the festival with so much of enthusiasm.
+Dussehra 2019 in Sri Lanka will be phenomenal.
+It is a treat to watch the Lankans celebrate the festival with so much enthusiasm.
 There are a few popular temples in Sri Lanka that have historical relevance with Ramayana.
 If you are on a Sri Lanka tour during Dussehra make it a point to visit these temples there.

 1. Sri Anjaneya Temple, Delhiwala-Mount Lavinia